logashoff/grunt-uglify-amd/README.md

 # grunt-uglify-amd

-> Use "@include:" in file comments to specify module dependencies instead of manually creating an array of file dependencies.
+> Use ns.define and ns.require to define and include a module

 ## Getting Started
 This plugin requires Grunt `~0.4.5`